hoho/conkitty/README.md

 Compiled templates consist of two parts:

-* Common core JavaScript code needed for runtime;
+* Common core code needed for runtime;
-* compiled templates JavaScript code.
+* compiled templates code.

 To start using compiled templates, link common core and compiled templates to your page with `<script>` tags.